Answers for chronic knee swelling and synovial inflammation

 - Your knees are stiff, painful, and after a time of just wishing it went away, you have now become a knee swelling manager.

-- In your knee swelling managing kit is a list of remedies and over the counter products that are, at best, a temporary solution.
+- In your knee swelling managing kit is a list of remedies and over the counter products that are, at best, temporary solutions.